Skip Ribbon Commands

 Tuberculosis - Diagnosis

 A screening chest radiograph can be done.
 Though a normal radiograph does not exclude tuberculosis, there is a much lower likelihood of having tuberculosis disease (active TB) of the lung if the radiograph is normal.
+Latent tuberculosis is diagnosed by a skin test or a blood test.
+It is a measure of immunity against Mycobacterium tuberculosis.

 Tuberculosis - Treatments